<u-details>

 Events

-In addition to the usual events supported by HTML elements, the <u-details> element dispatches a toggle event after the open state is changed:
+In addition to the usual events supported by HTML elements, the <details> element dispatches a toggle event after the open state is changed:

 details.addEventListener('toggle', (event) => {